 At 8:30 pm on certain weekdays, visitors can walk 2.4 km (1.5 mile) from the entrance of Petra to the Treasury along a path that is lit up by hundreds of candles.
 Once you arrive, you sit on mats, are served tea and listen to live music – “the show”.
 Once that is over, you walk back the exact way you came.
 You do not go beyond the Treasury and explore more of Petra.
 That is only allowed during the day.

-For more information and tips for making this an exceptional experience, please refer to my article Petra By Night: Secret Tips For A Magical Night.
+For more information and tips for making this an exceptional experience, please refer to my article Petra By Night: Crucial Tips For A Magical Night.

 We loved Petra by night.
 I think that our evening visit to Petra was an important component to why I felt that our half day tour of Petra the following day was enough time for our family.
 Even though we walked in darkness, with only candles and the moon lighting our way, we were still able to see a lot of the natural beauty of Petra Jordan and the Treasury, a key archaeological site of Petra.

 Exploring Petra Jordan On Our Half Day Tour